paolagonzalez0/penney_game_final/README.md

 ## Details

 ### Random data: `shuffle_deck`

 To generate the random decks, the `shuffle_deck` function creates a numpy ndarray with 26 zeroes and 26 ones (a zero represents a black card, and a one represents a red card).
 Using numpy's random number generator object, it sets a seed if the user has specified it, and then shuffles the deck.
 This creates an array, which is then converted to a string.
 The `play_n_games` function will run this function for every iteration of n, before calculating the results.

 ### Scoring of data: `score_deck`, `calculate_winner`, `play_one_deck`

 The `score_deck` function takes in the 52 character array produced by `shuffle_deck` along with the 3 pattern sequences from both players.
 It calcuates the number cards and tricks won by each player for a specific deck.
 The `calculate_winner` function takes in the outputs from `score_deck` and calculates the winner for both the cards and tricks variations, along with counting for ties in both variations.
 Finally, `play_one_deck` runs both the `score_deck` and `calculate_winner` functions and stores the results for the play in 4 numpy files, the winner of cards, the winner of tricks, if there was a tie in cards, and if there was a tie in tricks.
-This raw data can be found under the "data" folder.
+This raw data can be found under the "data" directory.

 ### Calculating probabilities: `sum_games`

-To calculate the win/tie probabilities, `sum_games` iterates through all the files in each folder stored under "data" and sums the raw results.
-It then returns the summations (or the average) of a given folder "cards", "tricks", "card_ties", or "trick_ties" along with an integer representing the number of games played/stored in the file.
+To calculate the win/tie probabilities, `sum_games` iterates through all the files in each directory stored under "data" and sums the raw results.
+It then returns the summations (or the average) of a given directory "cards", "tricks", "card_ties", or "trick_ties" along with an integer representing the number of games played/stored in the file.

-### Running main program:
+### Running main program: `play_n_games`

-To run the entire process, the `play_n_games` was created

-### Presentation of results
+To run the entire process, the `play_n_games` will run the processes described above (i.e. generate random data, score the plays, and calculate the win and tie probabilities for all simulations).
+It writes the final JSON results file storing an 8x8 list of lists for the cards, tricks, card_ties, and trick_ties win and tie probabilities.
+This file is then stored in "results" directory.
+This file also returns the results formatted for the visualization task.

+### Visualization: `create_heatmap`, `make_heatmap_package`, `save_figures`

+To visualize the results, the `create_cards_heatmap`, `create_tricks_heatmap`, and `make_heatmap_package` create the final heatmaps for comparison.
+Along with this, it saves the PNG and HTML files (using `save_figures`) of each visualization in the "figures" directory.
+To create a single heatmap using `create_heatmap`, the `get_data` function loads in the final simulation results from the JSON file.
+Next, we reformat the data (either cards/card_ties or tricks/trick_ties) using `format_data`.
+The labels for the heatmap are generated using `make_annots`.